 Travertine is both a beautiful and durable stone that is used as an interior and exterior building material.
 They can be used for counter tops, wall siding, and floors.
 Additionally, if properly cared for, travertine can last forever.
 Travertine is super simple to take of.
 However it does take a level of diligence.
-Heart of Texas Chem-Dry LLC will share how to remove stains, clean and care for Travertine in your home.
+Heart of Texas Chem-Dry will share how to remove stains, clean and care for Travertine in your home.

 Tips for Cleaning Travertine Floors